pedrovazquezax/RoadToWWDC/_posts/2020-02-13-welcome-to-jekyll.markdown

 date:   2020-02-13 16:46:37 -0600
 categories: jekyll update
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regener5i5hiu5hui5h5ih5u5hk5ates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: